 Choosing the Right Fats for Daily Meals

 Choose unsaturated fats from nuts, avocados, and olive oil.
-Swap saturated fats from processed foods for healthier ones.
-The Mediterranean diet is a good example, with fish, vegetables, and less red meat.
+Substitute unhealthy saturated fats found in processed foods for healthier options.
+The Mediterranean diet consists of fish, vegetables, and less red meat, which is a source of good fat.
+Use olive oil instead of butter; small changes could yield big outcomes.
+They offer benefits without strict rules.

 Building Habits That Last